tqtezos/stablecoin/docs/specification.md

 1. In each `update_operator` item `owner` MUST be equal to `SENDER`.
 2. Each address can have arbitrary number of operators.

-One more uncertainty is related to the `get_token_metadata` entrypoint: whether metadata is constant or can be changed during contract's lifetime.
+One more uncertainty is related to the `token_metadata` entrypoint: whether metadata is constant or can be changed during contract's lifetime.
 We assume that token metadata stays constant forever.

 Note: these decisions may change as the project moves forward.